by Montgomery Martin

 - Click the download link under the Spout logo to download the file.

-In addition, you'll need to install two FreeFrameGL plugins to be able to use Spout within Isadora.
+If you are running an Isadora version less than 2.6, you'll also need to install two FreeFrameGL plugins to be able to use Spout within Isadora.
+(Spout has been integrated into Isadora 2.6 and newer)

 - Select the files SpoutReceiver2.dll and SpoutSender.dll.
 Then press Ctrl-C or choose Copy from the toolbar.